Don't let a flat battery stop you in your (bike) tracks. Get the wheels spinning with RACV Bike Assist

 New one-metre road rule a win for safety

-Victorian motorists will be required to allow a minimum one-metre distance when passing a cyclist under a new law due to come into force early next year.
+Victorian motorists will be required to allow a minimum one-metre distance when passing a cyclist from Monday 26 April as the mandatory passing distance law comes into force.

-The new law, which will require drivers to leave at least one metre when passing a cyclist in speed zones 60kmh or lower, and 1.5 metres when passing at speed limits over 60kmh, comes after campaigning by RACV, the Amy Gillett Foundation and other cycling safety bodies for Victoria to follow every other state and territory in Australia and introduce mandatory passing distance rules.
+The new law, which requires drivers to leave at least one metre when passing a cyclist in speed zones 60kmh or lower, and 1.5 metres when passing at speed limits over 60kmh, comes after campaigning by RACV, the Amy Gillett Foundation and other cycling safety bodies for Victoria to follow every other Australian state and territory and introduce mandatory passing distance rules.

-Victorian motorists will be required by law to allow a minimum one-metre distance when passing a cyclist from early next year.
+Victorian motorists are now required by law to allow a minimum one-metre distance when passing a cyclist.

 How mandatory minimum passing distances will work